usnistgov/dioptra/docs/source/reference/dioptra-components/artifacts-reference.rst

 **Get a list of Artifacts**

-See the :http:post:`GET /api/v1/artifacts </api/v1/artifacts/>` endpoint documentation for payload requirements.
+See the :http:get:`GET /api/v1/artifacts </api/v1/artifacts/>` endpoint documentation for payload requirements.

 **Download the contents of an Artifact**

-See the :http:post:`GET /api/v1/artifacts/{int:id}/contents </api/v1/artifacts/{int:id}/contents>` endpoint documentation for payload requirements.
+See the :http:get:`GET /api/v1/artifacts/{id}/contents </api/v1/artifacts/{id}/contents>` endpoint documentation for payload requirements.

 **Get a list of all files associated with an Artifact**

-See the :http:post:`GET /api/v1/artifacts/{int:id}/files </api/v1/artifacts/{int:id}/files>` endpoint documentation for payload requirements.
+See the :http:get:`GET /api/v1/artifacts/{id}/files </api/v1/artifacts/{id}/files>` endpoint documentation for payload requirements.

 Registration Interfaces